Demetri Terzopoulos: Awards and recognition

-In 2002, Terzopoulos was inducted as an inaugural Member of The European Academy of Sciences with the citation "Elected for outstanding and lasting contributions to computer science and pioneering developments in the field of computer vision."; he resigned from the academy in 2012.
+In 2002, Terzopoulos was inducted as an inaugural Member of The European Academy of Sciences with the citation "Elected for outstanding and lasting contributions to computer science and pioneering developments in the field of computer vision"; he resigned from the academy in 2012.

 Terzopoulos was awarded a Canadian Institute for Advanced Research (CIFAR) Artificial Intelligence and Robotics Fellowship (1989–1995), a Natural Sciences and Engineering Research Council of Canada E.W.R.
 Steacie Memorial Fellowship (1996–1998), and a Canada Council for the Arts Killam Research Fellowship (1998–2000).
 The Canadian Image Processing and Pattern Recognition Society (CIPPRS) cited him for his "outstanding contributions to research and education in Image Understanding" with its Young Investigator Award (1998) as well as with its Lifetime Achievement Award for Research Excellence (2015).
+The Canadian Human-Computer Communications Society (CHCCS) presented him with its Achievement Award (2023) for his "pioneering and sustained contributions to computer graphics over the course of nearly four decades".
 He is the recipient of six University of Toronto Faculty of Arts and Science Dean's Excellence Awards.

 In 1973, Terzopoulos was awarded the Governor General's Academic Medal and Centennial Fund Scholarship by the High School of Montreal.

 Terzopoulos' former students and postdocs have won significant awards for their work, among them the ACM Doctoral Dissertation Award in 1996 to Xiaoyuan Tu.